sigilante/nockup/README.md

 *Rustup is entirely experimental and many parts are unaudited.
 We make no representations or guarantees as to the behavior of this software.*

-Nockup uses HTTPS for binary downloads.
-The `nockup install` and  `nockup update` commands check the MD5 hashes of the downloaded binaries against the reported index.
+Nockup uses HTTPS for binary downloads (overriding HTTP in the channel manifests).
+The commands `nockup install` and  `nockup update` both check the Blake3 and SHA-1 hashes of the downloaded binaries against the reported index.

 ## Roadmap

-* implement version index
+* [ ] implement CI with index for channels and versioning
-* add self-updating support (`nockup up`)
-* add code signing support
+* [ ] add code signing support